MilesFM/igPlaysDecreeper/README.md

 # igPlaysDecreeper
 A game to decreepy igPlays.
 It is a joke based on the community knowing a bit too much about the person behind [the iwanPlays YouTube channel](https://www.youtube.com/user/iwanPlays).

 This game is programmed in pure JavaScript without the use of any game libraries.
+There is also a version of the game for NW.js for desktop platforms.

 Only the game is licensed under MIT.